Teaching English in Thailand: Living in Thailand

 - Carry a map and point to the destination.

-- Note the name of the company, name and ID of the driver for security purposes.
+- Note the name of the company, as well as the name and ID of the driver for security purposes.

 - Give a small tip at the end of the ride.